LOB - Local Politics and ParticipationCopyright: © Pt

 New Ways of City-Making and the Changing Roles of Local Politics

-In Germany’s federal system, the municipality has an important role in spatial development.
-The elected board members exercise their planning authority and shape the dialogue-oriented, multilateral processes of city making.
-Local politics has a special position in these processes and at the same time takes on various - also competing – roles as purchasers, participants, and addressees of different formats, among others.
+In the federal system of the Federal Republic of Germany, the local authority plays a strong role in spatial development.
+Elected council members exercise planning sovereignty and have a formative influence on dialogue-oriented, multilateral processes of city-making.
+Local politics has a special position in these processes and at the same time assumes different – even competing – roles, as initiators, contributors and addressees of various formats.

-The research project investigates processes of city making that influence the self-concept and planning authority of local politics.
-It investigates how local politics deals with these processes, how it positions itself in relation to them, and how it develops in the medium term.
-The project is methodologically based on the exploration and interpretation of the topic with literature research and a collection of examples of concise planning cases, followed by six in-depth case studies.
-Case comparison and synthesis are supported by dialogue with experts in focus groups and an expert workshop
+From January 2019 to August 2020, the research project investigated processes of city-making that influence the self-image and sovereign tasks of local politics.
+It explored how local politics deals with these processes, positions itself in relation to them, and evolves in the medium term.
+The project’s methodology relied on the exploration and interpretation of the topic with a literature review as well as a collection of concise planning cases in order to subsequently examine six in-depth case studies.
+Case comparison and synthesis were supported by dialogue with practitioners through focus groups and an expert workshop.

 Bundesverband für Wohnen und Stadtentwicklung (vhw)